 "The faculty really cares about me growing and having everything I need as a student in order to succeed in my future career.
 This is true for technical skills, knowledge, and the soft skills that are in such high demand in any science field.
 They ask, "What do you want out of your education," and then respond with initiatives that provide what we need.
 I have no doubt that I will go into my career with everything that I need to succeed."

-Our core curriculum is designed to ensure that all students have the strong foundational knowledge and skills essential for all biomedical scientists.
+Our three-tired curriculum is designed to ensure that all students have the strong foundational knowledge and quantitative skills essential for all biomedical scientists, while providing the opportunity to dive deep into their chosen field of research.

-In your first year, you will also complete laboratory rotations.
-One of the great things about pursuing a Ph.D. is that you get to choose to explore an area of research that really interests you.
-Rotations offer you the opportunity to explore multiple areas of research and get to know the faculty members who will ultimately guide and support you as your mentor.
-The number of required rotations varies by program, with most students spending time in three to five laboratories before selecting their mentor.
+In your first year, you also will complete laboratory rotations.
+One of the great things about pursuing a Ph.D. is that you choose to explore an area of research that really interests you.
+Rotations offer you the opportunity to explore multiple areas of research and get to know the faculty members who ultimately will guide and support you as your mentor.
+Students complete a minimum of three required rotations, with most students spending time in four or five laboratories before selecting their mentor.

 You have the option to complete rotations with any graduate school faculty member.
 If upon completion of your rotations, you select a thesis advisor who is not a faculty member within your program, you may request approval from your program leadership for this person to be your mentor.